Introduction

 Some of the men openly jeered.
 Ample supplies?
 They were already on half rations.
 Their grenades were no good, only one in four or five exploding.
 Six out of seven mortar rounds failed to detonate on landing and too often ill-fitting shells burst the barrels of the cannons.

 But to the great majority, the words were a hope.
-Bataan had been saved
+Bataan

 Bataan encompassed some 500 square miles of land.
 It was what career men called "a'hardship past!"
 Although beautiful beaches with giant coconut palms jutted into Manila Bay from the southwest corner of Luzon, the island jungle was known as a death hole filled with every tropical disease known to man.